rachel-white/Challenge-Yourself/README.md

 The website is a intellectual exercise / game, and is for someone keen to practice their creative thinking and problem solving.
-It is also suitable for someone who wants to understand how mental models can be used to better think about a problem.
+It is also suitable for someone who wants to understand how mental models can be used to think about a problem in a focused, productive way.

 #### User Stories:
-I want to practice using mental models as a problem solving method, in order to use that skill in my work.
+- I want to practice using mental models as a problem solving method, in order to use that skill in my work.
-I want to have an intellectual challenge, as a source of entertainment.
+- I want to have an intellectual challenge, as a source of entertainment.
-I want to use different mental models to think about a specific problem I want to solve.
+- I want to use different mental models to think about a specific problem I want to solve.

-//link to wireframes / include them somehow
+#### Wireframes:

+My Wireframes for this project are included as images in the /wireframes directory.

 ### Features
-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
-Features

  - User can select the number of mental models or problems they would like to include.

 - The user can add their own text for the problem to be used.